 The customer is visited onsite and the conservatory structure is assessed to determine if the existing support is sufficient to bear the additional weight of the Leka roof.
 After this consultation, a quote is provided to the customer.
 If an order is secured, a site survey needs to be undertaken to obtain final measurements.

 The full specification of the roof is then provided to our certified fabricator who will manufacture the Leka roof in its entirety.
 First, the roof is digitally drawn in CAD software to create a detailed schematic.
 The roof is then made, sent to the shop floor to be measured and cut and finally packaged up for shipping.

 - The roof is delivered

-The new roof is usually delivered on the same day deinstallation of the old roof begins.
+The new warm roof is usually delivered on the same day deinstallation of the old roof begins.
 The roof comes readied for assembly and all Leka installers are trained to build up the system onsite to our high-quality standards.
 The old roof will be discarded in a skip onsite and taken away for recycling so the materials can be reused where possible.
 Converting a conservatory roof with the Leka system results in minimal waste.